Duncan D. Hunter: Political positions

 Hunter is anti-abortion and believes life begins at conception.
 He consistently voted against all forms of abortion, as well as cloning and embryonic stem cell research.
-In 2017 he introduced a bill to give fetuses 14th Amendment protections.
+In 2017 he introduced a bill to give unborn babies 14th Amendment protections.
 Hunter voted to ban the morning after pill in the case of rape or incest, and would like to ban IUDs.

 He has been rated 0% by the abortion rights group NARAL and 100% by the anti-abortion National Right to Life Committee.